blbadger/blbadger.github.io/3-body-problem.md

 To gain an appreciation for why computers cannot solve our problem, let's first pretend that perfect observations were able to be made.
 Would we then be able to use a program to calculate the future trajectory of a planetary system exactly?
 We have seen that we cannot when small imperfections exist in observation, but what about if these imperfections do not exist?
 Even then we cannot, because it appears that Newton's gravitational constant, like practically all other constants, is an irrational number.
 This means that even a perfect measurement of G would not help because it would take infinite time to enter into a computer exactly.

 That said, computational methods are very good for determining short-term trajectories.
 Furthermore, when certain bodies are much larger in mass than others (as is the case in the solar system where the sun is much more massive than all the planets combined), the ability to determine trajectories is substantially enhanced.
-But like any chaotic equations system, the ability to determine trajectories for all time is not possible.
+But like any aperiodic equations system, the ability to determine trajectories for all time is not possible.